bloomberg/blazingmq/docs/docs/features/subscriptions.md

 to define the subset of consumers that BlazingMQ can route any given message to.

-Note that Consumer Subscriptions are evaluated *after* Application Subscriptions.
+When a message is produced to a queue, BlazingMQ will evaluate all Application Subscriptions (as described above), and then evaluate Consumer Subscriptions to determine which consumers are capable of processing the message.
+Then, all standard routing logic (i.e. consumer priorities, round-robin, respecting `maxUnconfirmed*` configurations) is used to deliver the message to a consumer.

 Notes:

 - BlazingMQ will only route a message to a consumer if the message matches that consumer's subscription.
 If a consumer has no subscription, BlazingMQ can route any message to it.

-- All standard routing logic (i.e. consumer priorities, round-robin, respecting `maxUnconfirmed*` configurations) applies to messages that match one or more consumer subscriptions.

 - If there is no matching consumer subscription for a message, the message will remain in the queue, unconfirmed, until a consumer configures a subscription